MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 Version 19.12.3.0 of the AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
 If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 Version 19.61.1.4 of the AMO client library introduces a change in the behavior of **Microsoft.AnalysisServices.Server** in regards to handling of transaction rollback.
 In earlier versions, a call to **Server.RollbackTransaction()** sends a request to the engine to rollback the transaction and then attempt to rollback local changes.
-Unlike those earlier versions, in 19.61.1.4 and later, if the local changes can't be rolled back safely a tabular database included in the transaction blocks any additional changes until it can be fully synced and the obsolete changes from the transaction that were rolled back are removed.
+Unlike those earlier versions, in 19.61.1.4 and later, if local changes cannot be rolled back safely a tabular database included in the transaction blocks any additional changes until it can be fully synced and the obsolete changes from the transaction that were rolled back are removed.
 An **InvalidOperationException** is raised when a change is made to the relevant tabular database.
 If your code is calling **Server.RollbackTransaction()**, it's recommended to follow that call with a full sync **[Database.Refresh(true)]** of any tabular database that is modified as part of the transaction.

 #### ADOMD

 Beginning with ADOMD (both .NET Framework, and .NET Core) version 19.61.1.4, compression is fully available in the XMLA transport layer.
-Previous releases after version 19.55.3.1 had implemented some partial support for compression.
+Previous releases after version 19.55.3.1 implemented some partial support for compression.
 Reports about issues with those releases were received.
 Those issues were fixed as part of the 16.61.1.4 release.
 Be sure to upgrade to 19.61.1.4 or later if you're experiencing problems related to compression.

 #### MSOLAP